Teaching Assistant Visa Sponsorship Jobs in Louisiana

 Which visa types are most common for teaching assistant jobs in Louisiana?

-The J-1 Exchange Visitor visa and F-1 OPT are the most common authorizations for teaching assistants at Louisiana universities.
+The J-1 visa Exchange Visitor visa and F-1 OPT are the most common authorizations for teaching assistants at Louisiana universities.
 Graduate students funded through teaching assistantships frequently work under F-1 status with on-campus employment authorization.
-The H-1B is less common for this role but does appear when a position qualifies as a specialty occupation with a degree requirement in a specific field.
+The H-1B visa is less common for this role but does appear when a position qualifies as a specialty occupation with a degree requirement in a specific field.

 Which cities in Louisiana have the most teaching assistant visa sponsorship jobs?